-After saying hello, she immediately jumped into selling mode, offering some incredibly valuable discount coupons, that gives you second order for free.
-Imagine Pizza 1+1, one hour of VR gaming or a taxi ride.
+After saying hello, she immediately jumped into selling mode, offering some incredibly valuable discount coupons, that give you second order for free.
+Imagine Pizza 1+1, one hour of VR gaming, or a taxi ride.

 I could tell it was a total rip off, but my mate played along and tried to flirt with the girl.
 Unfortunately, she was a pro and always changed the topic back to her product and was quite persistent with it.